CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-04-19-UIColor-with-Hex.md

 }
 ```

 Oops, there's an error said `Argument labels '(_:, _:, _:, _:)' do not match any available overloads`.

 ![](/assets/images/excuseme.jpg)

-But that's not a big deal, we can fix it.
+But that's not a big deal, we'll fix it.

 ```swift
 convenience init(_ red: Int, _ green: Int, _ blue: Int, _ alpha: Int) {